ramayer/elephant-rumble-inference/README.md

 * An AVES/HuBERT transformer based Elephant Rumble Detector for the [FruitPunch AI "AI For Forest Elephants"](https://app.fruitpunch.ai/challenge/ai-for-forest-elephants-2) project.

-* When trained and tested on the dataset [The Cornell Lab's Elephant Listening Project](https://www.elephantlisteningproject.org/) provided FruiltPunch, it scores well.
-  *  f1-scores, precision, recall, and accuracy all in the high 90%s (details below).
+* When trained and tested on the dataset [The Cornell Lab's Elephant Listening Project](https://www.elephantlisteningproject.org/) provided FruitPunch, it scores well. (f1-scores, precision, recall, and accuracy all in the high 90%s -- details below).